 Storms are a fairly common occurrence in Orkney where the majority of my known ancestors lived their lives.
-I have a newspaper cutting from the mid 1960s with the headline “Six weeks of gales without let up”.
+I have a newspaper cutting from the mid 1960s with the headline “Five weeks of gales without let up”.
 Storm is not used so much: “gey windy”, “blowan a gale” or “right coorse” would be more common descriptions.
 My paternal grandmother knew all about such weather.

 Walterina Nicholson (1892-1991)

 She was born at Afrigate, Brims in the parish of Walls, Orkney on 9 October 1892 and was also brought up there.
 She was the third of James Nicolson (1847-1937) and Helen Wilson’s (1853-1938) four children, three girls and a boy.
 The “h” in Nicholson was very important, she always included it though her ancestors did not!

 Afrigate stands on higher land above the settlement of Brims with a view out to the Pentland Firth, one of the roughest stretches of water in the world, on the south side.
 In his oral evidence to the Crofters Commission (pdf, see p 17) in 1888 her father James stated “I have the worst croft on the estate – from damage from sea-gust and shaking of crops.”

 One of granny’s memories was of the rescue of the Manchester City on a “coorse night”, Halloween 1898 when she was just six.
 You can hear a recording of her talking about it here.

 The sea was a constant element of Granny’s long life; she never lived more than half a mile from it.
 Her father James was a member of the first lifeboat crew in Longhope while her brother Wilson joined later.
 Their grandfather Ralph was also “about hands”.
 Samuel Wilson, her maternal grandfather, a shadowy figure at best, was a sailor, never at home at census time.